bimashazaman/bimashazaman/README.md

 - 🔭 Buillding amazing projects is my passion

--  I waste lot of times on music
+-  I waste a lot of time on music

 -  I keep commitments